-Even if you follow all the pointers in the previous section, there’s a good chance the funds you pick will turn out to be duds.
-Let’s say you bought the large-cap, mid-cap, small-cap and multi-cap stock funds that ranked in the top 25% of performers over the five years through March 2012.
-What percentage of these top performers remained in the top 25% over the subsequent five years—the period through March 2017?
+EVEN IF YOU FOLLOW all the pointers in the previous section, there’s a good chance the actively managed funds you pick will turn out to be duds.
+Let’s say you bought the large-cap, mid-cap, small-cap and multi-cap stock funds that ranked in the top 25% of performers over the five years through year-end 2017.
+What percentage of these top performers remained in the top 25% over the subsequent five years—the period through year-end 2022?
 If the results were purely random, you would expect the answer to be 25%.

-But in fact, it was even worse than chance would suggest: Among these top performers, just 20.1% of large-cap funds, 15.4% of mid-cap funds, 14% of small-cap funds and 21.5% of multi-cap funds remained in the top quartile, according to the Persistence Scorecard from S&P Dow Jones Indices, a division of S&P Global.
+But in three of the four categories, the results were even worse than that, offering scant comfort for any investor who banks on past performance persisting.
+Among the top performers, 26% of large-cap funds, 17% of mid-cap funds, 19% of small-cap funds and 15% of multi-cap funds remained in the top quartile, according to the Persistence Scorecard from S&P Dow Jones Indices, a division of S&P Global.
 Why do successful funds falter?
-Here are seven reasons:
+Here are seven reasons.

 First, there are investment costs.
 If an actively managed fund charges annual expenses of 1%, that’s a 1% shortfall the fund has to make up each year, just to stay even with the market.
 Yes, a few lucky investors will manage to outperform.
 But thanks to investment costs, investors as a group must inevitably earn less than the market averages.

 Second, the market is reasonably efficient, meaning stocks and bonds tend to reflect all publicly available information.
 With so many professional investors poring over the market each day, bargains are not easy to find.

 Third, the stock market averages tend to be skewed higher each year by a small number of stocks with spectacular gains, so a majority of stocks lag behind the market averages.
 Most managers will own few—if any—of these spectacular performers, so they end up trailing the market.